numanair/deej/Docs/reassign MIDI via serial.md

 During this process make sure no other **serial** software attempts to connect to the mixer automatically.
 Serial only supports one connection at a time (it is seperate from the MIDI connection, so that can safely remain active).

-Support for permanently saving settings is not yet implemented, so unplugging or rebooting will cause the mixer to return to the default configuration.
+If you have a 1st edition mixer (shipped before May 20th, 2022), unplugging or rebooting will cause the mixer to return to the default configuration.
 If possible, use mapping features within your audio software.
+This version shows up as "Maple" in your software.

 ## Fader Assignment Steps